 Alaska Girl Publishing features author Tiffee Jasso.
 I think you will enjoy her books, wit and humor.

-Here are the first few chapters of Angels of Another Kind.
+Here are the first three chapters of Blue Lucy Revelation: Angels of Another Kind.
 Please note formatting is different for this website than book will be in either print or ebook form.
+I have footnotes in printed book at the bottom of the pages to alert the reader to words they are not familiar with.
+In ebooks and on this website it works differently and I have to put the footnotes below the paragraph the word(s) appear in.
 Also do realize I could have made mistakes.
 Formatting on a small laptop screen is not the same as using my Word program.

 Blue Lucy Revelation: Angels of Another Kind

 My tale begins April 4, 2094 with a group of prospectors, or target hunters as they are known in the trade, on board a spaceship sitting in the Six Mile Desert on planet Mars.
 Five explorers from Earth, and two beings from another dimension, make up the ship’s crew.
 The five humans aboard the spacecraft have no knowledge there are any other life forms on their ship, but them.
 Today— they take their first step toward enlightenment.